neuronsimulator/nrn/docs/hoc/modelspec/morphology/MorphIO.rst

 There will also be a backward compatible layer that will allow us to use the HOC stack together with MorphIO.
 Finally we will be able to update the Import3D_GUI HOC stack to use MorphIO so that CellBuilder/Import3d can use it.

+Morphio is not available for Windows, because further support is required in MorphIO for the MinGW toolchain.

 .. _morphio_hoc_api: